pushpakrk/XNET/README.md

 Covid-19: Data is collected from public sources as well as through indirect collection from hospitals and physicians.

-2. Large COVID-19 CT scan slice dataset in this Some of the datasets consist of categorized CT slices, and some include CT volumes with annotated lesion slices.
+B. Large COVID-19 CT scan slice dataset in this Some of the datasets consist of categorized CT slices, and some include CT volumes with annotated lesion slices.
 Therefore, Author used the slice-level annotations to extract axial slices from CT volumes. then converted all the images to 8-bit to have a consistent depth. we have gathered 7,593 COVID-19 images from 466 patients and 6,893 normal images from 604 patients